AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This example demonstrates how the `Pre`/`Post`/`Return` contracts are
-restructured and how they map from SPARK 2005 to |SPARK|.
+restructured and how they map from SPARK 2005 to SPARK 2014.
 Procedure
 `Swap` and function `Add` perform the same task as in the previous
 example, but the global variables have been replaced by parameters
 (this is not necessarry for proof) and they have been augmented by pre